-- 4.8.2.1 Appointments in this category include the term "visiting" and the part-time nature of the appointment is specified in the letter of appointment.
-[81-2, Rev. 1988] - 4.8.2.2 The length of the appointment is normally one semester.
-Periodic renewals may occur upon evaluation, review of performance, and recommendation by the Department Head or, for those not supervised by a Department Head, by the Program Chair or the Dean of the Faculty.
+4.8.2.1 Appointments in this category include the term "visiting" and the part-time nature of the appointment is specified in the letter of appointment.
+[81-2, Rev. 1988]

+4.8.2.2 The length of the appointment is normally one semester.
+Periodic renewals may occur upon evaluation, review of performance, and recommendation by the Department Head/Program Chair or the Dean of the Faculty.
 Part-time faculty members are evaluated by the Promotion, Tenure, and Review Committee or the Dean of the Faculty, if the Committee delegates this responsibility to the Dean of the Faculty (see Section 4.3.2.2).
 For review schedule and procedures, see section 4.8.5.
-[81-2, Rev. 1994, 1996, 10-14, 14-04] - 4.8.2.3 Appointment to regular faculty status as defined by the Statutes, as opposed to "visiting," can occur only as a result of a regular search procedure.
-[81-2] - 4.8.2.4 Appointees in this category are not members of the Faculty and are ineligible for tenure.
+[81-2, Rev. 1994, 1996, 10-14, 14-04]

+4.8.2.3 Appointment to regular faculty status as defined by the Statutes, as opposed to "visiting," can occur only as a result of a regular search procedure.
+[81-2]

+4.8.2.4 Appointees in this category are not members of the Faculty and are ineligible for tenure.
 [81-2]